-The Yarn Guide/Tensioner Posts: Lightly press the end of the yarn guide/tensioner post into the large holes on the platform.
-Do not press them too hard or it will be difficult to remove/adjust them.
-You will adjust tension on your yarn by turning these posts which forces the yarn to
+The Yarn Guide/Tensioner Post

-"bend" as it comes through the "curly q".
+Lightly press the end of the yarn guide/tensioner post into the large hole on the platform.
+Do not press it is too hard or it will be difficult to remove.
+You will adjust tension on your yarn by turning this post which forces the yarn to "bend" as it comes through the "curly q".
 If you don't want to add any tension to your yarn, then just align the curly q so the yarn has a straight path from the ball to your needles.
-When done using the Yarn Pet DuoTM, you can remove the posts by twisting them while pulling them out of the hole.
+When done using the Yarn Pet, you can remove the post by twisting it while pulling it out of the hole.
 Be careful of snagging the curly q on your yarn during storage/transport.
 When using Mill Wound balls, adjust the post so that it does not extend beyond the top of the ball and do not use the tensioner post.
 This will prevent the yarn from getting snagged at the top of the ball.
-Mill wound balls have a football shape and can be "strange."
+As the ball becomes smaller, adjust height of the platform accordingly.
+Mill wound balls have a football shape.